taijeronv/taijeronv_info/content/home/experience.md

   date_start = "2011-06-01"
   date_end = "2013-08-15"
   description = """
-  I created a two-week induction course on subjects like first aid, patrolling, leadership, and planning.
-This induction course enabled my ten-man police unit to operate with US Army units more efficiently and tactically because they understood what was going on."""
+  I created a two-week induction course focused on giving my ten-man police unit an understanding of how US Army units operate while on patrol.
+My instruction gave them the skills and understanding they needed to be more effective while on patrol with their US counterparts.
+My course focused on first-aid, patrolling, battle drills, terminology, planning, and leadership. """

   [[experience]]
   title = "Simulation Center Manger"